-- Appreciate patterns and relationships in mathematics. - Produce and appreciate imaginative and creative work arising from mathematical ideas. - Develop their mathematical abilities by considering problems and conducting individual and co-operative enquiry and experiment, including extended pieces of work of a practical and investigative kind. - Appreciate the interdependence of different branches of mathematics. - Acquire a foundation appropriate to their further study of mathematics and of other disciplines.
+- Appreciate patterns and relationships in mathematics. - Produce and appreciate imaginative and creative work arising from mathematical ideas. - Develop their mathematical abilities by considering problems and conducting individual and cooperative enquiry and experiments, including extended pieces of work of a practical and investigative kind. - Appreciate the interdependence of different branches of mathematics

-The table summarises the key information about each component for each syllabus.
-You can find details and advice on how to approach each component on the following pages.
+The table below summarises the key information about each component for each syllabus.

-СОМІ PONENT HOW LONG AND HOW MANY MARKS SKILLS ASSESSED DETAILS PERCENTAGE OF THE QUALIFICATION Cowo Paper 1 (short answer) 1 hour 56 marks Mathematical techniques, applying You are assessed on the Core syllabus content using short- answered questions 35% Core Paper 3 (structured questions) 2 hours 104 marks You are assessed on the Core syllabus content using structured questions 65% Extended Paper 2 1 hour 30 problems. (short mins answer) 70 marks You are assessed on the Extended syllabus content using short-answered questions 35% Extended Paper 4 (structured questions) 2 hours 30 mins 130 marks You are assessed on the Extended syllabus content using short-answered questions 65%
+Component Duration/Marks Skills assessed Details Percentage of the qualification Core Paper 1 (short answer) 1 hour 56 marks Mathematical techniques, applying mathematical techniques to solve problems.
+You are assessed on the Core syllabus content using short-answered questions 35% Paper 3 (structured questions) 2 hours 104 marks You are assessed on the Core syllabus content using structured questions 65%

+Paper 2 (short answer) 1 hour 30 mins 70 marks You are assessed on the Extended syllabus content using short- 35% Extended Paper 4 (structured questions) 2 hours 30 mins 130 marks answered questions You are assessed on the Extended 65% syllabus content using short- answered questions